mchav/dataframe/docs/tutorial.md

 * pass it to the end of the select function
 * take that result and pass it to the end of the take function.

-This is a common idiom in languages like R, and Julia where it's sometimes called piping.
+This is a common idiom in languages like R and Julia, where it's sometimes called piping.

 ## 3) Filter rows with typed predicates